Gentle-shark-23/AI-Agent-for-Stock-Selection/Strategy/README_Strategy.txt

 	8) risk_score

 - Stock_Closing_Prices_10.csv is the data file used in the strategy, which is the same with the one in backtesting folder.
+-
+- If you have any questions regarding to strategy part, please feel free to contact Ruiyi (rh3269@columbia.edu).